kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

     ```

     C++ uses quite a bit of RAM to compile, so depending on the RAM available on your system you may need to limit the number of processes you run simultaneously.

+    Sometimes, when updating the git repository, files have changed significantly enough that the Makefile system does not automatically recover fully.
+If you encounter errors about missing header files (`foo.h not found` for example), try removing all `.d` files and running `make` again:

+    ```bash
+    $ rm *.d
+    ```

+    These files are used to identify which parts of the code need to be recompiled; rarely, when code is moved around, they get confused.

 6. Install Kismet.